Lynda Carter: Personal life

-Lynda Carter and the French singer Michel Polnareff had a romantic relationship in 1973 before she played the role of Wonder Woman.
+Lynda Carter and French singer Michel Polnareff had a romantic relationship in 1973 before she played the role of Wonder Woman.

 Carter has been married twice.
 Her first marriage was to her former talent agent, Ron Samuels, from 1977 to 1982, a period in which she has publicly stated that she was very unhappy.
-On January 29, 1984, she married Washington, D.C. attorney Robert A. Altman, law partner of Clark Clifford and later co-founder CEO of ZeniMax Media.
-She left Hollywood in 1985 to join her husband in Washington, D.C. for a few years.
+On January 29, 1984, she married Washington, D.C., attorney Robert A. Altman, law partner of Clark Clifford and later co-founder CEO of ZeniMax Media.
+She left Hollywood in 1985 to join her husband in Washington, D.C., for a few years.
 Carter and her husband have two children: James Altman (born January 14, 1988) and Jessica Carter Altman (born October 7, 1990).
-The couple lived in Potomac, Maryland a home they built in 1987, shortly before the birth of their son.
-The 20,000 square foot Georgian-style mansion was profiled in the premiere issue of Closer magazine in November 2013, as well as on HGTV.
+The couple lived in a Potomac, Maryland home they built in 1987, shortly before the birth of their son.
+The 20,000-square-foot (1,800 sq.meters) Georgian-style mansion was profiled in the premiere issue of Closer magazine in November 2013, as well as on HGTV.

-In 1993, after a lengthy and highly publicized jury trial stemming from his involvement with the Bank of Credit and Commerce International and its secret acquisition of First American Bankshares Inc., Altman was acquitted.
+In 1993, after a lengthy and highly publicized jury trial stemming from Altman's involvement with the Bank of Credit and Commerce International and its secret acquisition of First American Bankshares Inc., he was acquitted.
 Carter was seen on the TV news with her arm around him, declaring, "Not guilty!
 Not guilty!" to the gathered reporters.
-On February 3, 2021, Altman died at a hospital in Baltimore owing to a battle with myelofibrosis, a rare form of leukemia; he was 73.
+On February 3, 2021, Altman died at a hospital in Baltimore owing to a battle with myelofibrosis, a rare form of leukemia.
+He was 73.

+Carter is a Democrat who campaigned for Hillary Clinton during the 2016 United States presidential election.
+She also endorsed Joe Biden in the 2020 presidential election and Kamala Harris in the 2024 presidential election.

-In 2003, Carter revealed that her mother had suffered from irritable bowel syndrome for over 30 years leading to Carter touring the country as an advocate and spokeswoman.
+In 2003, Carter revealed that her mother had suffered from irritable bowel syndrome for over 30 years, leading to Carter touring the country as an advocate and spokeswoman.
 Carter is also a staunch advocate and supporter of Susan G. Komen for the Cure, abortion rights, and legal equality for LGBT people.
-She was the Grand Marshal for the 2011 Phoenix Pride Parade and the 2011 New York Pride Parades, as well as the 2013 Capital Pride Parade in Washington, D.C.
-In 2010 she served as Grand Marshall for the Washington, D.C.
-AIDS Walk.
+She was the Grand Marshal for the 2011 Phoenix Pride Parade, the 2011 New York Pride Parades, and the 2013 Capital Pride Parade in Washington, D.C.
+In 2010 she served as Grand Marshall for the Washington, D.C., AIDS Walk.

 In a June 4, 2008, interview with People magazine, Carter stated that she had in the past entered a rehabilitation clinic for treatment of alcoholism and that she had been sober for nearly 10 years.
-When she was asked what the recovery process had taught her, Carter explained that the best measure of a human being is "how we treat the people who love us, and the people that we love".
+When she was asked what the recovery process had taught her, Carter said that the best measure of a human being is "how we treat the people who love us, and the people that we love".

-Carter states that she is committed to her recovery from alcoholism and addiction.
-She credits her husband's intervention for her ultimate acceptance of personal powerlessness over alcoholism, stating in a 2016 Council on Recovery interview that, "After 18 years of recovery, I live every day with immense gratitude.
-I am forever thankful for my family and friends who stood by me and encouraged me… and for those who helped me heal."

-The following is press material produced by Carter and her staff regarding her experience of alcoholism: